 If you have diabetes, you might be eligible for a break on your tax return.
-There are a number of credits that people with diabetes can apply for, to help offset the day-to-day expenses of living with the disease.
-Learn more about diabetes and tax returns in this article.
+There are a number of credits that people with diabetes can apply for to help offset the day-to-day expenses of living with the disease.

 What is the disability tax credit?